 Panel ready dishwashers allow you to seamlessly blend your appliance in with your new cabinetry - without that obvious stainless steel look and a device protruding out from your cabinets.
-These dishwashers come ready for you to apply your own front 3/4" or 1/2" panel in the same material as the rest of your cabinets, and you can also customize the type of handle that is best for you.
+These dishwashers come ready for you to apply your own front 3/4-inch or 1/2-inch panel in the same material (such as custom wood) as the rest of your cabinets, and you can also customize the type of handle that is best for you.

 How to avoid problems when selecting a new panel ready dishwasher

 If you are already familiar with panel ready dishwashers, you have probably seen some where they stick out even beyond the countertop.
 If the idea was to have a streamlined finish, then why do people make this mistake?

 Tip 1 - Product Selection - Know the depth of the dishwasher you are buying